-The function is activated automatically as soon as the lead is plugged into the socket.
+The function is activated automatically as soon as the lead is plugged into the socket

 To test the sensor, join the two unused stud connections using a metal object (such as a teaspoon) to trigger an alarm.
-Please see page 16 for details of how to select moisture level required to activate an alarm.
+Please see page 16 for details of how to select moisture level required to activate an alarm

 The moisture alarm will illuminate Sensor Light 2 when the pad is wet.
 Please note there is an 8 second delay due to the alarm being monitored when the red light flashes).
-The alarm is then transmitted after the time delay set on the switch (shared by the movement alarm).
+The alarm is then passed to your Nurse Call System or Third Party Telecare System after the time delay set on the switch (shared by the movement alarm).
 The alarm will only reset if the wet sheet is removed or replaced.